 Career Services in McCain 312 can also assist with your job search.
 They can be found at www.msvu.ca/careerplanning or by email at careerplanning@msvu.ca

-The Financial Aid Office maintains information on bursaries external to Mount Saint Vincent University.
+The Registrar's Office, Financial Aid maintains information on bursaries external to Mount Saint Vincent University.
 This information is posted on the website's External Awards and Scholarships page.

 3.1.2 Bursaries Available Through Mount Saint Vincent University